 Cons: Tricky to enter for some, requires a framed enclosure.

 A corner bathtub is one that sits in the corner of your bathroom against two walls.
 This is great if you want to save some space in your bathroom, however, they are limited to the corners of your bathroom in terms of placement.
-Corner tubs tend to be more square in shape which makes them more similar to soaking bathtubs than ones you can stretch out in.
+Corner baths tend to be more square in shape which makes them more similar to soaking bathtubs than ones you can stretch out in.

 Pros: Space-saving, soaking style.